Jish-The-Third/openjev/contribute.md

 ## What we're looking for
 - People who know at minimium what pathfinding is, and are able to fix our code
-- Know something about what AU us, and how Mineflayer works
+- Know something about what AI us, and how Mineflayer works
 - Know what packages are and how to install them
+- Did you know that Jevalent was orginally intended to be an Alternate Reality Gme (ARG), creepy right?